MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix transition of spa fallback, when it unmounts there should be a transition
   * Make sure page is not fully rendered until after our frame has animated
   * fix fakeapi
   * create a wrapper for the dashboard page